-The best party bag N’s had so far was the pirate party where they were given a blank treasure chest, stickers, chocolate coins and could take them home to decorate them.
+The best party favour N’s had so far was the pirate party where they were given a blank treasure chest, stickers, chocolate coins and could take them home to decorate them.
 Great idea and well themed.
 My favourite party bag item that we did was a parafoil pocket kite.
 They’re really good kites, although I admit I did go through painful times trying to a) find enough in the country, and b) trying to negotiate on the prices when I wanted all the stock but not enough to class as wholesale.
 I’ve still got a few left though which I really should put on ebay.

 Here’s 5 non-boring kids party bag ideas for 6-7 year olds